Slim River: Places of interest

-The waterfall at Sungai Bil is famous among the locals for a weekend getaway.
+Situated amidst the forested foothills of the Perakian/Pahangese Titiwangsa, the waterfall at Sungai Bil is famous among the locals for a weekend getaway.
 Recreation activities and camping is possible, and one can travel from the town by road within 30 minutes.
 Food stalls selling lunch and fast food are available normally during weekend.
+For hiking enthusiasts, the trailhead for Mount Liang, a twin-peaked mountain on the border with Pahang, is a stone's throw from Sungai Bil, with its 1934 m tall eastern summit hosts a mossy forest.

 There is also an open wet market every Sunday morning until noon, where one can try a variety of local dishes and delicacies.

 At Ulu Slim, about the same distance from Slim River to Sungai Bil, there is a hot spring, and it is expected that the local government will develop the place, into a recreation area, for families.
 The hot spring water is 104 °C and is reputed to be the 5th hottest hot spring in the world.

 Several outdoor extreme sports are available inside Ulu Slim, reservation will be required for these activities such as white water rafting, 4x4 rides, camping, and jungle trekking.

 The upcoming Slim River Water Theme Park will also be opened soon.